-Over seventy articles; studies, research and reports about the pollution and biodiversity loss caused by animal agriculture and fishing
+Over one hundred articles; studies, research and reports about the pollution and biodiversity loss caused by animal agriculture and fishing

 The Intergovernmental Panel on Climate Change (IPCC) released a new report on the desperate need to limit global warming to 1.5 degrees Celsius, or 2.7 degrees Fahrenheit.
 They concluded that all the world's governments may have as little as 12 years to act on climate change and prevent a global catastrophe.

 However, we must never forget about the devastating effects our daily decisions have on the entire planet and its inhabitants.

 Read more about the environmental devastation caused by animal agriculture here.
 Pesticide use is another killer of wildlife.

 Unless it is stopped the industries of animal agriculture (7,000,000,000 killed every year) and fishing (2,300,000,000,000 killed every year) will cause so much pollution that the planet will not be able to sustain much, if any, life.
 This is even if all of the other measures are taken to avert climate breakdown.

 These articles are about Climate Breakdown, so there is very little info about the harm caused to human health by eating cows and other animals.
 There are is now so many studies that prove, beyond any doubt, that this is indeed the case.
 Some of the more credible resources on this include books like The China Study by Dr Colin Campbell, How Not to Die by Dr Michael Greger or movies like The Game Changers, What the Health and Forks Over Knives* (*in this case it means surgical knives).
 There are also websites like www.nutritionfacts.org and the Physicians Committee for Responsible Medicine these are also very clear in explaining how a whole food plant-based diet is so much healthier for humans.
 The science here unequivocally shows that animal proteins cause so many illnesses and diseases amongst humans.